Generic selectors

 Would you like to learn more about how the greenhouse effect is produced and how it works?

-The greenhouse effect online simulations on this page teach us in a practical way how the greenhouse effect works and which are the main gases that produce it.
+The online greenhouse effect simulations on this page serve as a model of how the greenhouse effect works and show the mechanism of the greenhouse effect.
+They also show some of the main greenhouse gases.

 File